Zev-G/csc207project/README.md

 Rithvik Sunil
 Kristopher Zhao

-Acknowledgement: The project started from a lab code developed by csc207 team
+_The project started from a lab code developed by CSC207 team._

 ---
 ## Table of Contents